 Realize that there are many moving parts to your home construction loan.
 It’s not just you and your lender involved.
 You’ve got a builder or contractor as part of the arrangement, and you’re not going to get a lump sum.
 Instead, the lender will evaluate you and the contractor you choose separately.

 Additionally, a timeline for disbursements needs to be set up.
-On top of that, a lender might need to consider insurance related to the process.
+Moreover, a lender might need to consider insurance related to the process.
 Plus, whether you choose a construction-to-permanent or construction-only loan matters a great deal as you negotiate with a lender about your terms.

 A construction loan can help you create your dream home, whether you build from scratch or convert a fixer-upper.
 However, you need to be prepared for the differences that come with it.

 Your lender isn’t just going to approve you for an amount and then hand over a lump sum and hope you use it appropriately.
-Instead, you’ll have to prove that you can handle the loan, that your construction project is viable, and you’ll be watched every step of the way as funds are doled out.
+Instead, you’ll have to prove that you can handle the loan.
+They want to see that your construction project is viable, and they will watch you every step of the way as funds are doled out.

 If you understand how a construction loan works, though, it can be a great tool for ensuring that you get exactly what you want in a new home.